 In a day and age when stars seemingly text each other to join the next super team, shouldn’t we embrace a star who wants to remain in Boston?

 It would be nice if we could.
 Unfortunately, the Celtics find themselves in no position to do so.
 Between today and the 2015 NBA trade deadline, Rondo must go, and here’s why.

-It comes down to the near fact that star player is going to come to Boston.
+It comes down to the fact that no star player is going to come to Boston.
 No star wants to sign in Boston and there are none on the trading block to make come to Boston.
-Valiant effort Danny, but you’re out of luck.
+Valiant effort, Danny, but you’re out of luck.

 Everyone has their own theory as to how to handle Rondo’s situation.
 There are two questions worth asking yourself to come to an answer.
 Does Rondo fit with the current core?
 Are you prepared to let Rondo walk?

 Rondo is not the ideal player to have on the Celtics during an effort to develop guys like Jared Sullinger, Kelly Olynyk, Marcus Smart and James Young.
 That doesn’t mean he has to leave for nothing, though.
 Ainge might as well collect a return on Rondo, a return that likely would add to the young players and picks already in Boston’s possession.
 A return that would help build the team in the direction it’s currently trending toward — the future.

 The ironic part?
 If Rondo is so confident that Ainge will do the right thing, then he is counting on Ainge shipping him out of town while he still can.]]>

 Four years after NBA experts argued whether Evan Turner or John Wall deserved the No. 1 overall selection in 2010, some of those same folks are debating Turner’s value in relation to undrafted free agent Chris Johnson.

 After all, the former No. 2 pick’s agreement with the C’s likely signals the end for Johnson and fellow non-guaranteed signees Chris Babb and Keith Bogans.